and-rad/scs/README.md

 This package requires Go 1.12 or newer.

 ```
-$ go get github.com/alexedwards/scs/v2
+$ go get github.com/and-rad/scs/v2
 ```

-Note: If you're using the traditional `GOPATH` mechanism to manage dependencies, instead of modules, you'll need to `go get` and `import` `github.com/alexedwards/scs` without the `v2` suffix.
+Note: If you're using the traditional `GOPATH` mechanism to manage dependencies, instead of modules, you'll need to `go get` and `import` `github.com/and-rad/scs` without the `v2` suffix.

-Please use [versioned releases](https://github.com/alexedwards/scs/releases).
-Code in tip may contain experimental features which are subject to change.
+Please use [versioned releases](https://github.com/and-rad/scs/releases).
+Code in `main` may contain experimental features which are subject to change.

 ### Basic Use